I beg to move,

 Central to the effectiveness of care and support services that enable living well is the quality of those services.
 Everybody wants the very best care for their loved ones, but we do not know for sure what takes place when we leave a residential care home, which is understandably a concern to many people.

 I listened to my right hon. and learned Friend’s arguments with interest.
 He makes them in his customary reasonable, compelling and persuasive manner.
-I agree that there are cases where CCTV could be seen to be of benefit.
+I agree that there are cases in which CCTV could be seen to be of benefit.
 The question we need to answer today is whether, in the Government’s pursuit of quality care, mandatory CCTV cameras are the answer.

 Currently, there is no obligation on care homes to install CCTV cameras, but are they able to provide reassurance that care assistants and other staff are looking after our relatives in the way that we would wish?
 I do not think there is a single answer to making sure that abuse is eliminated and care is delivered in the best way possible.
 Some providers may reap significant benefits from using surveillance.
-Certainly, campaigners such as my right hon. and learned Friend’s constituent, Mrs Connery, have collected great examples of it working very well to safeguard vulnerable residents.
+Certainly, campaigners such as my right hon. and learned Friend’s constituent, Ms Connery, have collected great examples of it working very well to safeguard vulnerable residents.
 I can see how surveillance systems can be used as part of the appropriate deprivation of an individual’s liberty.
 With appropriate safeguarding, CCTV could be used to monitor and identify whether a person living with dementia is attempting to leave a care home, for example.

 I am grateful for the spirit in which the Minister is responding to the debate.
 As we have examples of what appears to be good practice—it is possible that one is being misled by the examples, which we have to bear in mind—I would be interested to know whether the Government, as well as the CQC, are assessing those companies that are voluntarily using CCTV in common parts and their results so that we can be better informed as to its success or otherwise.